cappe987/cappe987.github.io/content/blog/misc/2026-08-10-observations-of-ai.md

 Unfortunately, this doesn't stop all the slop generated on various websites.

-### Art, film, and music
+### Art, videos, and music

 I'm very much against AI art in general.
 There are many arguments against it in terms of copyright and how it hurts artists.

-Images and film can still be somewhat distinguished from human-made (but not always).
+Images and videos can still be somewhat distinguished from human-made (but not always).
 I think there's also a difference in how the art is appreciated, for me at least.
 When appreciating visual media I look at the details of it.
 Visual media tends to be connected to some message.
-E.g. advertisements.
+For example, advertisements.
 Coca Cola famously made an AI commercial ([2024](https://www.youtube.com/watch?v=E3-J0MwvBSI), [2025](https://www.youtube.com/watch?v=dwex5VgfQtw)).
 Seeing that invokes the